 "Gathering Services" means any gathering service, including field gathering, gathering header and compression and treating services utilized by Buyer in gathering Seller's Gas from the Delivery Point to a Pipeline.

-"Gathering Services Fee" shall mean $0.28 per Mcf of Gas delivered at the Delivery Point, plus actual fuel and shrinkage.
+"Gathering Services Fee" shall mean $0.28 per Mcf of Gas delivered at the Delivery Point, plus actual fuel and shrinkage, not to exceed seven percent (7%).

 "Indemnified Party" and "Indemnifying Party" mean the Party receiving and providing an indemnity, respectively.